iammanpreetsingh/WhatsApp-Watusi-Restore/README.md

 * **Sideloading (No Jailbreak):**

-    1. (Option 1) Download IPA file from here and follow the instructions below to sign and install the app from your computer.
+    1. Download IPA file from here and use any known method to sign and install the app.

         | Application | Bundle | Version | Watusi 3 | Stalky |
         | ------------------ |:---------:|:------:|:------:|:------:|